Systems · People · AI Integration · Toronto, ON

 kits per day before and after.
 The people were never the problem.

 A publicly traded corporation worth over $100 billion.
 A medical supply facility responsible for assembling complex surgical procedure kits.
 A million dollar Oracle system managing inventory across the operation.
 A six-month kit assembly backlog that was getting worse every week with no clear explanation why.
 Nobody had anticipated what actually happened.
 When the corporation began scaling, components for surgical kits started arriving from suppliers around the world.
 Dozens of parts per kit.
 Many of them very small.
 Many of them nearly identical to parts from other kits.
 All of them arriving in no particular order from no particular place, placed on whatever shelf had space when they came off the truck.
 The Oracle system knew the parts existed.
 It tracked inventory at the level it was designed for.
 What it could not do was tell a technician that the specific component they needed for kit 447 was on the third shelf in bay C, next to sixteen other components that looked almost identical.
 Nobody had designed a coded staging area.
 Nobody had anticipated that the volume and variety of inbound parts would require one.
 So when Oracle sent the notification that all parts for a kit were on site, the technician set out to build, and spent most of their time searching instead of assembling.
 Across five racks.
 For parts that could be anywhere.
 With no location system to consult.
 Every single kit.
 Every single time.
-That is not a technology failure.
-That is a gap nobody saw coming until it was already a six-month backlog, with three temporary workers at $30 an hour, 40 hours a week, hired to manually search for parts that a location system would have found in seconds.
+The failure was never technological.
+It was a gap nobody saw coming until it was already a six-month backlog, with three temporary workers at $30 an hour, 40 hours a week, hired to manually search for parts that a location system would have found in seconds.

 1